Riim/Rionite/README.md

 Rista.Component.extend('hello-world', {
     elementAttached: function() {
-        // Triggers when the element with `rt-is="hello-world"` appears in the document.
+        // Triggers when the element `hello-world` appears in the document.
         // `this.element` — a link to the element which has appeared.
     },

     elementDetached: function() {
-        // Triggers when deleting the element with `rt-is="hello-world"` from the document.
+        // Triggers when deleting the element `hello-world` from the document.
     }
 });